The best Crispy Asian Brussels Sprouts that are sweet, spicy, savory and oh so addicting! These restaurant-quality sprouts are simply amazing.

 7. Place in the oven on the top rack for about 45-60 minutes.
 After 20 and 40 minutes, stir the brussels to ensure all sides get crispy and charred.

-8. During the last 5-10 minutes of cooking, reduce remaining ingredients (soy sauce, maple syrup, garlic, sriracha, lemon juice and black pepper) in a sauté pan over medium-high heat until sauce is thickened, about 5 minutes.
+8. During the last 5-10 minutes of cooking, reduce the remaining ingredients (soy sauce, maple syrup, garlic, sriracha, lemon juice and black pepper) in a sauté pan over medium-high heat until sauce is thickened, about 5 minutes.

 9. Remove brussels from the oven once all brussels are crispy and slightly charred.